What is a normal PSA?

 It is already well understood how risk increases with age, family history, and rising PSA levels.
 However, the amount the risk changes is an astonishing fact to learn for many of our patients.
-For seemingly innocuous changes in PSA levels over a few years, an individual’s risk of developing cancer can increase 2-4-fold.
+For example, for seemingly innocuous changes in PSA levels over a few years, an individual's risk of developing cancer can increase 2-4-fold.

 Is this an acceptable risk level?

 So, what is an acceptable risk for an individual?
 Is 2% ok, but 3% is not?
 Does a 55-year-old with a PSA of 3.001 have a 3.4x increased risk than a 55-year-old with a PSA of 2.9999?
 Now is where the question of "what is normal" becomes very tough.

 More in-depth analysis is required to understand what the patient's risk truly is and know where it could be going.